 Artifacts for the collection came in the 1980s from the Imperial War Museum who released previously unseen items found in the battlefields in the years following the war.

-Like mentioned above, the trenches here are replicas, built using the same materials and methods that were used during the Great War.
+As mentioned above, the trenches here are replicas, built using the same materials and methods that were used during the Great War.

 After consulting wartime maps and architectural drawings, archaeologists used a variety of different techniques to build different sections to get a better understanding of the thinking that went into trench warfare.